pvdz/preval/tests/cases/normalize/binding/export-default/pattern_sequence_simple.md

 $( c, d, a );
 `````

+## Todos triggered

+- inline computed array property read
+- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ("<crash[ Unexpected token 'export' ]>")